f5devcentral/bigip-automation/level-4/README.md

 ```cmd
 git clone https://udf:Ingresslab123@git.f5k8s.net/bigip/tf-level-4.git
 ```

 > [!NOTE]
-> This time we are cloning the repo with a different user credentials, so that this user doesn't have access to `main` branch
+> This time we are cloning the repo with a different user credentials, so that this user doesn't have access to the `main` branch

 ### Step 2.
 Go to Terrafrom directory and create a branch